dooApp/FXForm2/README.md

 A video by Betrand Goetzmann with [Grezi](https://bitbucket.org/bgoetzmann/grezi/wiki/Home) and FXForm2: [http://screenr.com/GvDs]

 JavaFX [Third Party Tools and Utilities](http://www.oracle.com/technetwork/java/javafx/community/3rd-party-1844355.html)

+Considerations about [GUI Generation with JavaFX](http://ustesis.wordpress.com/2013/07/12/gui-generation-with-javafx/) and [Using FXForm2 with EMF Models](http://ustesis.wordpress.com/2013/11/08/using-fxform2-with-emf-models/) by Uwe.

 [Screenshots](http://infiltrea.com/index.php/visuels) of Infiltrea, a real-world application using FXForm2 - all forms you can see there are based on FXForm2